Leggo or Breakaway Calypso aka Road March

 1960's

-Please be advised that the music is presented here for your listening pleasure and for promotional purposes only ("Fair Use" Musical Content Copyright Disclaimer Under Section 107 of the Copyright Act 1976).
-No copyright infringement is intended!
-We don't own the rights to this music: and, it is presented here for promotional use only.
-We encourage you to promote the artists and their music; please don't download and share the music and rob the artists of needed income!
-Music for sale should be purchased while music distributed for promotional purposes should be treated as such and not shared!
+We present the music here for your listening pleasure and promotional purposes only, adhering to the "Fair Use" Musical Content Copyright Disclaimer under Section 107 of the Copyright Act 1976.
+We intend no copyright infringement!
+We present this music here for promotional purposes only; we do not own the rights to it.
+We encourage you to promote the artists and their music; please don't download and share them and rob the artists of needed income!
+Neither I nor this blog claim any ownership over the videos, songs, photos, or graphics used in this post, as they all belong to their respective owners.

 Post a Comment